AiziChen/Updater/README.md

 1. Must contain all the release-file and the release-notes.txt

-2. The file rules is:
+2. Release file rules is:
     release-file: `[file-name]-v[version-code].[suffix]`

     such as: `TestApp-v2.3.apk`